Accelerating convolutional neural network by exploiting sparsity on GPUs: Combining convolution and pooling

 \subsection{Sparse storage format considering both convolution and pooling}

 In the traditional convolutional neural network, the result of the convolution operation will enter the pooling layer after the activation operation.
-Existing calculation methods will transfer the convolution results to the CPU side, and then again to the GPU side for pooling operations.
-Such a calculation process will increase the overall CNN calculation time due to the bandwidth limitation between GPU and CPU.
-Therefore, we redesign the calculation process, and combine the pooling operation with the convolution calculation, which reduces the data transfer between CPU and GPU and improves the overall performance of CNN.
+If the convolution results are transferred to the CPU side, and then again to the GPU side for pooling operations, it will increase the overall CNN calculation time due to the bandwidth limitation between GPU and CPU.
+Therefore, we redesign the calculation process and combine the pooling operation with the convolution calculation by proposing a new storage format which can exploit the sparsity of the feature map.

 The new storage format is named as Pooling-pack Extended and Compressed Row (PECR) format.
-As shown in Fig. \ref{PECR}, the feature map is vertically divided into two large pooling-pack rows ($B1$ and $B2$) according to the size of the stride $c_s$ and the height of convolution kernel $k_{h}$.
+As shown in Fig. \ref{PECR}, the feature map is horizontally divided into two large pooling-pack rows ($B1$ and $B2$) according to the size of the stride $c_s$ and the height of convolution kernel $k_{h}$.
 One pooling-pack row corresponds to one row of pooling results.
 One thread block on GPU is assigned to compute one pooling-pack row.
 Each pooling-pack row is divided into two pooling windows, and each pooling window corresponds to one pooling result.
-Each pooling result is obtained by one thread ($T1$ or $T2$ ) on GPU.
+Each pooling result is obtained by four threads ($T1$, $T2$, $T3$, and $T4$ ) on GPU.

-Non-zero values in the corresponding pooling window are stored in $Data$.
-The non-zero values of all convolution windows are stored into $Data$ in an order of left-to-right and top-to-bottom.
+Non-zero values of all convolution windows in the corresponding pooling window are stored into $Data$ in an order of left-to-right and top-to-bottom.
 In order to complete the convolution calculation, the index pointing to corresponding value in the filter is stored in $Index$.
-Using such a storage method, each thread will process a sub-feature map with the size of $T_w\times T_h$ in the original feature map. $T_w$ equals $k_w+c_s(p_w-1)$, and $T_h$ generally equals $T_w$.
-For a pooling window with the size of $p_w\times p_h$, each thread will process $p_w\times p_h$ convolution windows.
-For example, there are $2\times2$ pooling windows in Fig. \ref{PECR}, CW1, CW2, CW3, and CW4.
+Using such a storage method, each thread will process a sub-feature map with the size of $k_w\times k_h$ in the original feature map. $k_w\times k_h$ is the size of convolution kernel.
+A pooling window with the size of $T_w\times T_h$ will get a pooling result. $T_w$ equals $k_w+c_s(p_w-1)$, and $T_h$ generally equals $T_w$.
+Each thread in the pooling window will process one convolution window.
+For example, there are $2\times2$ pooling windows , PW1, PW2, PW3, and PW4, and there are $2\times2$ threads in a pooling window, T1, T2, T3, and T4 in Fig. \ref{PECR}.